 The gameplay of Nosgoth was unique.
 There’s no doubt about that.
-While there are similar games out there, none of them are close enough matches to Nosgoth.
+While there are similar games out there, none of them is close enough to match Nosgoth what Nosgoth was.
 As a result, the veterans of the game have been left without a game to move to forcing many to move to games such as Overwatch, Dead by Daylight, For Honor and Rainbow Six Siege instead.
-None of these games are anything like Nosgoth.
+None of which are similar to Nosgoth.

 Game developers reading this should know that there is a huge gap in the market right now.
 Nosgoth veterans are desperate for a similar game to come along with the gameplay we know and love.

 As a result, game developers should note what made the gameplay of Nosgoth so unique.
-It was the combination of hack-and-slash with third person shooter which attracted thousands of players.
-However, the game didn’t retain the all.
+It was the combination of hack-and-slash with third-person shooter which attracted thousands of players.
+However, the game didn’t retain them all.
 Why did that happen?
 Let’s find out.